hammad-r-javed/breakdown/README.md

 # Breakdown

 ## Description
-THe in-house project management tool I plan on developing over time.
+The in-house project management tool I plan on developing over time.
 To start with it's simply going to be a tool that generates work breakdown structures and WBS tables for me.

 ## Reasons for creating the project